-[75] Acknowledgments.
 The authors thank Eckart Meiburg, Ben Kneller and Francois Blanchette for many useful discussions.
-Large parts of the computer code used in this research were developed by Eckart Meiburg and his group at UCSB.
 We also are grateful to Stanislav Kuzmin for his help in developing the parallel computer code we used in the work and for his many useful technical interactions.
 This work was supported by the CSIRO Office of the Chief Executive Science Fund.
 Calculations were done using the CSIRO GPU Cluster with significant assistance from Ondrej Hlinka.